Tsubasa: Reservoir Chronicle

 Tsubasa: Reservoir Chronicle (ツバサ-RESERVoir CHRoNiCLE-, Tsubasa: Rezaboa Kuronikuru) is a Japanese manga series written and illustrated by the manga artist group Clamp.
 It takes place in the same fictional universe as many of Clamp's other manga series, most notably xxxHolic.
 The plot follows how Sakura, the princess of the Kingdom of Clow, loses all her memories and how Syaoran, a young archaeologist who is her childhood friend, goes on arduous adventures to save her, with two other companions.
 The Dimensional Witch Yūko Ichihara instructs him to go with two people, Kurogane and Fai D. Flowright.
 They search for Sakura's memories, which were scattered in various worlds in the form of angelic-like feathers, as retrieving them will help save her very being.
 Tsubasa was conceived when four Clamp artists wanted to create a manga series that connected all their previous works.
 They took the designs for the main protagonists from their earlier manga called Cardcaptor Sakura.

-It was serialized in Kodansha's shōnen manga magazine Weekly Shōnen Magazine from May 2003 until October 2009, and was collected in twenty-eight tankōbon volumes, totalling 232 chapters - 18 to 20 pages each.
+It was serialized in Kodansha's shōnen manga magazine Weekly Shōnen Magazine from May 2003 until October 2009, and was collected in twenty-eight tankōbon volumes, totalling 232 chapters – 18 to 20 pages each.
 The manga was adapted into an anime series, Tsubasa Chronicle (ツバサ･クロニクル, Tsubasa Kuronikuru), animated by Bee Train, which aired 52 episodes over two seasons during 2005 and 2006.
 Production I.G released an interlude film between the first two seasons titled Tsubasa Reservoir Chronicle the Movie: The Princess in the Birdcage Kingdom, as well as five original video animations (OVAs) between November 2007 and May 2009, which acted as a sequel to the second season.
 The manga was licensed for English language release by Del Rey Manga, who has released all of its volumes since April 27, 2004.
 Funimation licensed the anime for English release.
-They published all the TV episodes in DVD volumes as well as the film.
+They published all the TV episodes on DVD volumes as well as the film.
 The OVAs of Tsubasa were released in North America in January 2011.
 Various video games and drama CDs based on the series have been released.
 A sequel titled Tsubasa: WoRLD CHRoNiCLE started serialization in 2014 and ended in 2016.

 The series has been well received by Japanese and English readers, and it reached high positions on various best-seller lists; the series has sold over twenty million manga volumes in Japan and one million units in North America.
-Both the manga and anime have had positive response from critics, who praised its connections to previous works and its artwork.
-The plot twists in later parts of the story have resulted in mixed reactions due to positive focus on the impact on the plot and negative one based on how confusing they are.
+Both the manga and anime have had positive responses from critics, who praised their connections to previous works and their artwork.
+The plot twists in later parts of the story have resulted in mixed reactions due to a positive focus on the impact on the plot and a negative one based on how confusing they are.